 \subsection{When Moore-Penrose is Drazin}

-Turning our attention back to Drazin inverses for endomorphisms, we conclude with the natural question of when the Drazin inverse and Moore-Penrose inverse coincide.
-For complex square matrices, this happens precisely when the matrix is an EP matrix (which means that it commutes with its Moore-Penrose inverse) \cite[Thm 7.3.4]{campbell2009generalized}.
+We conclude with the natural question of when the Drazin inverse and Moore-Penrose inverse coincide.
+For complex square matrices, this happens precisely when the matrix is an EP matrix \cite[Thm 7.3.4]{campbell2009generalized}, which means that it commutes with its Moore-Penrose inverse \cite[Def 4.3.1]{campbell2009generalized}.
 Here we show that the same holds true in an arbitrary dagger category.

+\begin{definition} In a dagger category $\mathbb{X}$, a map $f: A \to B$ is said to be \textbf{EP} if it has a Moore-Penrose inverse and it commutes with it, that is, $ff^\circ =f^\circ f$. \end{definition}

-\begin{definition} In a dagger category $\mathbb{X}$, an endomorphism $x: A \to A$ is said to be \textbf{Moore-Penrose-Drazin} if $x$ is Drazin such that its Drazin inverse is also a Moore-Penrose inverse, $x^D = x^\circ$. \end{definition}
+\begin{definition} In a dagger category $\mathbb{X}$, an endomorphism $x: A \to A$ is said to be \textbf{Moore-Penrose-Drazin} if $x$ is Drazin such that its Drazin inverse is also its Moore-Penrose inverse, $x^D = x^\circ$. \end{definition}